Gorilla scandal: Aftermath

 The Gorilla file was leaked to the internet by an unknown source on 21 December 2011, according to TA3 TV, it was leaked a few hours before noon.
 The same day, spokesperson of the Penta Group Martin Danko declared the Gorila file to be "fiction" and "all made up".

 The first popular political protest took place at the SNP Square in Bratislava on 27 January 2012.
 Several thousand people marched in front of the Presidential Palace, throwing bananas.

-In 2018, following the murder of Ján Kuciak, police officers who raided villa of prominent oligarch, and prime suspect in the murder, Marián Kočner found in his security safe USB keys with copies of audio records from Gorilla file that were thought to be lost.
+In 2018, following the murder of Ján Kuciak, police officers who raided the villa of the prime suspect in the murder, Marián Kočner, a prominent oligarch, found in his security safe USB keys with copies of audio records from Gorilla file that were thought to be lost.
 After the confirmation of audio copies, general prosecutor Jaromír Čižnár admitted that he heard bits from the audio recording when former general prosecutor Dobroslav Trnka played it to him and former Prime Minister Robert Fico.
-Dobroslav Trnka is well known friend of Kočner, and according to leaks from police Kočner used to instruct him on what to do when he was General prosecutor. Čižnár claimed that at the time he was unaware that audio he heard was copy from Gorilla file and asked Trnka to not involve him in the affair.
+Dobroslav Trnka is a well-known friend of Kočner and, according to leaks from the police, Kočner used to instruct him on what to do when he was General prosecutor. Čižnár claimed that at the time he was unaware that the audiotape he heard was a copy from the Gorilla file and asked Trnka not to involve him in the affair.